apache/incubator-teaclave-sgx-sdk/samplecode/project_template/README.md

 # Rust SGX - Template project
 ==================================

-### This is a template project to start developing with the Teaenclave Rust SGX SDK (https://github.com/apache/incubator-teaclave-sgx-sdk/) easily.
+### This is a template project to start developing with the Rust SGX SDK (https://github.com/apache/incubator-teaclave-sgx-sdk/) easily.

 You will find in its template:
 - Makefiles to build your project easily, and link the ```SGX EDL C``` generated files to your Rust SGX projects